oppia/creator-documentation/docs/creators/improve-a-lesson.rst

    *Fig. 3.
 Statistics showing how many left before completing a lesson*

-1. To see statistics on the exit rate, select the card on the **Statistics** screen.
-A pop up will appear with details about how many learners exited on that card.
+1. To see statistics on the exit rate, open the **Statistics** panel and select the card.
+A pop up appears with details about how many learners exited on that card.

 .. figure:: /images/creators/card_exit_details.png